arp242/arp242.net/_posts/2014-08-20-Intercept_outgoing_mails_in_Ruby_on_Rails.markdown

 [post\_office][po] gem by my co-worker, but this is the simple Unix-y approach for us simple Unix-y folks.

-We take advantage of `delivery_method = :sendmail`, this just pipes an email to something executable; this is *assumed* to be `sendmail`, but it can be anything.
+We take advantage of `delivery_method = :sendmail`, this pipes an email to something executable; this is *assumed* to be `sendmail`, but it can be anything.

 Append to mbox file
 -------------------

 This is similar to setting `delivery_method = :file`, except that you can read the mails with `$any` mail client, so you can check formatting, attachments, etc.